Bykle Municipality: General information

-The municipality of Bykle was created when it was separated from the older municipality of Valle on 1 January 1902 after a dispute over the costs of road building (Bykle was the bigger area, while Valle had more people and more money).
-Initially, Bykle had a population of 476 residents in the new municipality.
+The municipality of Bykle was created when it was separated from the older Valle Municipality on 1 January 1902 after a dispute over the costs of road building (Bykle was the bigger area, while Valle had more people and more money).
+Initially, Bykle Municipality had a population of 476 residents in the new municipality.
 The boundaries of the municipality have not changed since that time.

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of the old Aust-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

 Name

 The municipality (originally the parish) is named after the old Byklum farm (Byklar) since the first Bykle Church was built there.
 The farm is named after Lake Bykil, but the meaning of that name is uncertain.
 The name possibly comes from the word bauka which means "to splash" or "to slosh".
 Historically, the name has been spelled Bøgle or Bøckle, but the spelling has been Bykle since the 19th century.

 Coat of arms

 The coat of arms was granted on 4 April 1986.
 The official blazon is "Vert, goutte d'eau" (Grøn grunn strødd med sølv dropar).
 This means the arms have a green field (background) and the charge is droplets of water that are equally spaced all over the shield.
 The water droplets have a tincture of argent which means they are commonly colored white, but if it is made out of metal, then silver is used.
 The green color in the field symbolizes the importance of agriculture in the municipality.
 The water droplets were chosen as a symbol for the water and rivers in the municipality, as well as for the hydropower plant which was founded in 1915.
 The plant has brought prosperity to the area since then.
 The arms were designed by Daniel Rike.
 The municipal flag has the same design as the coat of arms.